OpenEvalProject/evals/manuscripts/elife-14749/v2/manuscript.md

 It is possible that a deleterious effect of losing m18 was masked in WT mice by immune surveillance.
 To assess viral fitness in the absence of immune surveillance, we assessed the growth of WT MCMV and MCMVm18stop in RAG-/- yC-/- mice.
 These mice lack T cells, B cells, and NK cells.
 Interestingly, these mice also showed identical levels of MCMV between the WT and mutant viruses in spleen, lung, and liver (Figure 7C).
 Indicating that m18 is dispensable for viral growth at this early time point.

-## Model for m18 induced RAE-1 expression in MCMV infection
+### Model for m18 induced RAE-1 expression in MCMV infection

-Together our results suggest a model for RAE-1 regulation in which HDAC3, constitutively activated by CK2, maintains
+Together our results suggest a model for RAE-1 regulation in which HDAC3, constitutively activated by CK2, maintains Raet1 in a repressed state.
+During MCMV infection m18 protein interacts with CK2 and prevents the activation of HDAC3, reducing its repressive activity.
+The Raet1 promoter becomes unrepressed and constitutively bound Sp3 can recruit transcriptional machinery to transcribe Raet1.
+To circumvent this induction that would target infected cells for elimination by NK-Cells, MCMV encodes a number of highly efficient evasins that prevent NKG2D from recognizing RAE-1 during viral infection (Figure 8).

 ![Figure 8.](https://cdn.elifesciences.org/articles/14749/elife-14749-fig8-v2.jpg)

 **Figure 8.:** In the absence of stimulus CK2 phosphoylates and activates HDAC3, which represses the Raet1 promoter.
 During MCMV infection m18 directly interacts with CK2 preventing activation of HDAC3 and allowing the Raet1 promoter to become de-repressed, and permiting the expression of Raet1.
 MCMV also encodes a variety of evasins that prevent the cell surface expression of RAE-1 in order to evade recognition and killing by NK cells.
-Together these systems allow the virus to inhibit HDAC3 activity, while evading the deleterious effects of inducing NKG2D ligands.DOI: http://dx.doi.org/10.7554/eLife.14749.015
+Together these systems allow the virus to inhibit HDAC3 activity, while evading the deleterious effects of inducing NKG2D ligands.

-## HDAC inhibitors of other herpesviruses induce expression of NKG2D ligands
+### HDAC inhibitors of other herpesviruses induce expression of NKG2D ligands

 Some other herpesviruses also encode viral HDAC inhibitors.
-Two prominent examples of HDAC inhibiting viral proteins are IE1 from HCMV (
+Two prominent examples of HDAC inhibiting viral proteins are IE1 from HCMV (Nevels et al., 2004) and ICP0 from HSV-1 (Gu et al., 2005).
+We sought to determine whether expression of these proteins would be sufficient to induce expression of human NKG2D ligands.
+We transfected human foreskin fibroblasts (HFFs) with plasmids expressing IE1 or ICP0 or empty vector and measured expression of human NKG2D-ligands by RT-qPCR compared to vector control.
+Both ICP0 and IE1 induced expression of human ULBP1 (Figure 9A, B).
+These results suggest that viral inhibition of HDACs is a common mechanism driving NKG2D ligand induction in humans and mice.

 ![Figure 9.](https://cdn.elifesciences.org/articles/14749/elife-14749-fig9-v2.jpg)

 **Figure 9.:** (A, B) RT-qPCR analysis of ULBP1 expression in Human foreskin fibroblasts (HFFs) transfected with empty vector or IE-1 (HCMV), or ICP0 (HSV-1).
 Data are normalized to vector control and represented as mean±SEM.
-Data are representative of three independent experiments.DOI: http://dx.doi.org/10.7554/eLife.14749.016
+Data are representative of three independent experiments.

 ## Discussion